-At CustomerSure, we help the teams who use our software put themselves in their customers’ shoes, and build feedback processes that those customers love being part of.
+At CustomerSure, we help the teams who use our platform put themselves in their customers’ shoes and build feedback processes that those customers love being part of.

 When we help people put their surveys together, we recommend adding a small number of ‘diagnostic’ scored questions, in addition to the ‘overall satisfaction’ question.

 So for example,